sparkgeo/sparkgeo-devtools/README.rst

     Please contribute!
 Please make pull requests directly to master.
 Before making a pull request, please:

-    * Ensure that all new functionality is covered by unit tests.
+    * Ensure that all new functionality is covered by unit tests (pytest).
     * Verify that all unit tests are passing.
-    * Ensure that all functionality is properly documented.t
+    * Ensure that all functionality is properly documented.
+(Mkdocs will be added soon.)
-    * Ensure that all functions/classes have proper docstrings so sphinx can autogenerate documentation.
+    * Ensure that all functions/classes have proper docstrings.
-    * Fix all versions in setup.py (and requirements.txt)
+    * Create Pull Request.

     **Run Tests**